-The spacewalk-report command is used to produce a variety of reports.
+Uyuni allows the user to produce a variety of reports.
 These reports can be helpful for taking inventory of your subscribed systems, users, and organizations.
-Using reports is often simpler than gathering information manually from the SUSE Manager Web UI, especially if you have many systems under management.
+Using reports is often simpler than gathering information manually from the Uyuni Web UI, especially if you have many systems under management.